strblr/random-docs/inventivedesign-user-interface.md

     sortOrder: Int # you can precise the direction of that ordering
     limit: Int! # how many users per page ?
     page: Int! # what page ?
+  ): UserPage!

-  ): UserPage! # get paginated lists of users avatar(email: String!): String # get the avatar of a user given the email verifyUser(token: String!): User # decode an auth token }
+  # Get the avatar of a user given the email :
+  avatar(email: String!): String

+  # Decode an auth token :
+  verifyUser(token: String!): User
+}

 # Here are all the relevant user-related mutations :